Uniqueness of Lagrangians in $T^*RP2$: Arnold's Conjecture for

-where $\bar{\tau}$ is the Dehn-Twist and $\eta$ is a symplectomorphism symplectically isotopic to the identity. \end{Theorem} \begin{proof} See section $3$ in \cite{Emcg}. $\square$ \end{proof} \begin{remark} Although it is not mentioned in \cite{Emcg}, the computations there make it apparent that, like in the case of $T^*S^2$, $\bar\tau^2$ is isotopic to the identity but not symplectically so.
-However, the case of $\bar\tau$ is more interesting since, in contrast with a Dehn-Twist along the zero section of $T^*S^2$, it acts trivially on homology, therefore, even though it is \textbf{not} symplectically isotopic to the identity, it is not clear to us if it smoothly isotopic to it or not. \end{remark} Finally, we can prove the our central result. \begin{Theorem} Let $L_1$ and $L_2$ be embedded Lagrangian submanifolds of $T^*\mathbb{R}P^2$ which are diffeomorphic to $\mathbb{R}P^2$.
-There exists a compactly supported Hamiltonian isotopy $H_t$ such that $H_1(L_1)=L_2$. \end{Theorem} \begin{proof} Since the Lagrangians are compact, they live inside some cotangent disc bundle of radius $r$.
-We will compactify this disc bundle to $\mathbb{C}P^2$, where the boundary of the bundle is mapped to a degree $2$ symplectic sphere $S$ (Theorem $\ref{compacttheorem})$.
-Thus, we consider the Lagrangians $L_1$ and $L_2$ as living in the complement of $S$.
-Now, we can find a symplectomorphism $\psi$ of $\mathbb{C}P^2$ such that $\psi(L_1)=L_2$ and $\psi=id$ in a neighborhood of $S$ (Theorem $\ref{sympair}$).
-Therefore $\psi$ gives a compactly supported symplectomorphism of $T^*\mathbb{R}P^2$ mapping $L_1$ to $L_2$.
-The above symplectomorphism group has the homotopy type of the discrete group $\mathbb{Z}$, where $\pi_0$ is generated by a Dehn Twist $\bar\tau$ along the zero section $0_s$ (Corollary $\ref{dehntwist}$).
-In particular, $\bar\tau(0_s)=0_s$.
-Without loss of generality, we will assume that $L_2=0_s$.
-Thus, $\psi$ can be written as $\psi=\bar\tau\circ\eta_1$ where $\eta_t$ is a smooth path joining $\eta_1$ and the identity.
-Since $\bar\tau(0_s)=0_s$, we have that $\eta_1(L_1)=0_s$ therefore $\eta_t$ is the desired Hamiltonian isotopy mapping $L_1$ to $L_2$. $\square$ \end{proof}
+Combining the above Proposition with the results of the previous sections, we can finally prove the main theorem of this paper:

+\begin{Theorem}\emph{(Arnold's conjecture for $\mathbb{R}P^2$)} Let $L$ be an embedded Lagrangian submanifold of $T^*\mathbb{R}P^2$ which is diffeomorphic to $\mathbb{R}P^2$.
+There exists a compactly supported Hamiltonian isotopy $\{H_t\}_{t\in [0,1]}$ such that $H_1(L)=0_s$ where $0_s$ is the zero-section. \end{Theorem} \begin{proof} Since $L$ is compact we can assume that, without loss of generality, it is contained in $U_1^*\mathbb{R}P^2$.
+Following Proposition \ref{compactprop}, we compactify this disc bundle to $(\mathbb{C}P^2,2\omega_{FS})$, where the boundary of the bundle is mapped to a degree $2$ symplectic sphere $S$.
+Thus, we consider the Lagrangians $L$ and $0_s$ as living in the complement of $S$.
+Now we can apply Lemma \ref{sphereuniq} and Theorem \ref{laguniqcp2}, as in the proof of Proposition \ref{compactprop}, to find a symplectomorphism $\psi$ of $\mathbb{C}P^2$ such that $\psi(L)=0_s$ and $\psi=id$ in a neighborhood of $S$.
+Therefore $\psi$ gives a compactly supported symplectomorphism of $U_1^*\mathbb{R}P^2$ mapping $L$ to $0_s$.